osquery/osquery/docs/wiki/development/kernel.md

 Currently an kernel extension is under development for OS X. Once the OS X implementation is finished a Linux module will be considered.
 There are several options for retrieving real time process and socket events.
 User-land implementation are preferred to having kernel presence.

-WARNING: This is currently under heavy development.
+**WARNING**: This is currently under heavy development.

 The osquery kernel introspection architecture is designed with simplicity and portability.
 It uses a small ring buffer, backed by shared memory, filled by kernel callback registrations to maintain simple structures.
 A process creation structure may contain a path to the program image, assigned pid, and ownership information.
 When the ring buffer fills, osquery drops information.
 The user-land process, osqueryd, will periodically request a minimum and maximum read into the ring buffer and pass structures to an event subscriber.

 This code is mostly shared between BSD-based kernels and Linux.
 The ring buffer uses spin locks to reserve structure blocks and synchronize simple writes.
-The minimum and maximum block reads are synchronized and reserved using an `ioctl` API.
+The minimum and maximum block reads are synchronized and reserved using an `ioctl` API and `/dev/osquery` device node.
 Each platform uses respective APIs to register callback methods that implement the ring buffer reserve, copy, and write.

 The kernel applies calling-process ownership limitations to super users.
-Only 1 process should issues IOCTL commands, if another pid interrupts the queue and buffer are consider invalid and all pointers reset.
-Clear tear down assures deregistration of callback functions and will result in maximum performance.
+Only 1 process should issues IOCTL commands, if another process (pid) uses the device node the queue and buffer are considered invalid and all pointers are reset.
+Clean tear down assures deregistration of callback functions and will result in maximum performance.
 Improper tear down may trigger timeouts and in the worst scenario continue to track callbacks.

 # Apple OS X Kernel Extensions